 edition matters specifically, we'll cover it in the next post, when I

 examine the birth of the OSR itself.

-The raging arguments over ascending vs descending armour class aside, I've always thought the observation that, were negative armour class not in use at the game's start, no one would have ever seen the need to invent it, to be a powerful one.
+The raging arguments over ascending vs descending armour class aside, the observation that, were negative armour class not in use at the game's start, no one would have ever seen the need to invent it, has always struck me as a powerful one.
 Steve Winter explained that "We heard so many times, ‘Why did you keep armour classes going down instead of going up?’
 People somehow thought that that idea had never occurred to us.
 We had tons of ideas that we would have loved to do, but we still had a fairly narrow mandate that whatever was in print should still be largely compatible with second edition.”

 Page 47 (1989 version).
-"Hero" appears seven times in the 1st edition PHB (mostly with regard to heroism effects), 38 times in the 2nd edition PHB.
+"Hero" appears seven times in the 1st edition PHB (mostly with regard to heroism effects from potions), 38 times in the 2nd edition PHB.
 At the same time, the 1st edition DMG's beginning does speak of populating "imaginary worlds with larger-than-life heroes and villains", so certainly there are hints of such behaviour even there in the 70s.